Samonikli: Reunions

 In December 1985, Samonikli reunited to play in Belgrade's Trade Union Hall, along with many other popular 1960s groups, at a commemorative concert marking the 25th anniversary of rock music in Belgrade.
 In 2003, marking their 40th anniversary, Samonikli held a dance concert for their friends and fans at the Duga club in Belgrade, returning to their instrumental music.
 In 2005 and 2006 they held two dance concerts for their fans in Belgrade's Park restaurant.

 Recordings

-Although featured in radio and television shows, none of Samonikli recordings was ever officially released on vinyl record or any other format.
+Through the years, Samonikli made a number of recordings for radio and television shows.
+Some of the recordings include: